vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 	<figcaption>Visualization of the attention weights for each member of the Blue team on each member of both teams (bottom row).</figcaption>
 	</center>
 </p>

+The figure shows the characters involved in the match on the x-axis, and the characters to which items will be recommended on the y-axis.
+The heat map represents the influence that the champions had on a specific one to generate the recommendation.
+For example, <i>Zed</i> is heavily influenced by his opponent <i>Syndra</i>, and that explains why the <i>Maw of Malmortius</i> item were recommended.

 ## Final Remarks